simondate/adapt-chat/README.md

 >**continueText** (string): The text to display to trigger the next item (Optional - defaults to "Next")

+**_chatboxHeight** (Number): The height to assign to the chatbox.
+Scrollbars will appear inside it as chat grows to outsize it.

 **_participants** (object): This allows you to specify the participants in the chat (Optional).

 >**name** (string): The name of the participant